 What constitutes such a difficult parting is clear in some cases—a negotiated settlement or a vote to terminate—and more complicated in others.
 In general, the assessment process is requested when the stress on the minister, the lay leadership, or both has been high.
-In cases where the minister's emotional state appears raw; when serious issues of ministerial ethics, effectiveness, or emotional health have arisen; or where repeated negotiations have occurred, the minister may be asked to consider her or himself to be on hold for settlement until the assessment process has been concluded.
+In cases where the minister's emotional state appears raw; when serious issues of ministerial ethics, effectiveness, or emotional health have arisen; or where repeated negotiations have occurred, the minister is placed on hold for settlement until the assessment process has been concluded.
 In some cases the minister may be allowed a modified hold during the assessment process, which allows for interim, part-time, or contract ministry positions.
 If at any time the minister wishes to contest being placed on hold for settlement, the minister has a right to request a Fellowship Review before the Ministerial Fellowship Committee.

 The assessment process does not presume that the minister was to blame for the event.
-Rather, it encourages the minister to identify his or her part in the situation, in order to better understand his or her ministry in light of it, and, together with MPL, to arrive at decisions about the minister's appropriate service in the future.
-Correspondingly, it is the task UUA District staff and the successor interim minister to encourage the congregation's lay leaders to examine their role in the conflict.
+Rather, it encourages the minister to identify his or her part in the situation, in order to better understand his or her ministry in light of it, and, together with MFD, to arrive at decisions about the minister's appropriate service in the future.
+Correspondingly, it is the task of UUA District staff and the successor interim minister to encourage the congregation's lay leaders to examine their role in the conflict.

 The assessment process takes time, usually three to four months, sometimes more.
 In part, the timing is related to the minister's ability and desire to move ahead.
-Taking time at this point for reflection and work is a good investment.
+Taking time at this point for reflection and healing work is a good investment.

 For more information contact ministerialdevelopment @ uua.org.

-Last updated on Tuesday, April 16, 2013.
+Last updated on Wednesday, November 20, 2013.